gotItMemoized/FullStackEngineerChallenge/DESIGN.md

 Writing the backend in golang.
 Sorry if there's any issue with getting golang set up on your machine.
 Since I'm using modules it should be a little bit easier, but it can be a little quirky to set up.
 I'm much more familiar with it for writing backend services from nothing.
 Ruby-On-Rails in api mode would possibly be much easier, but not as fun to talk about in an interview.

 I'm making an assumption that there's going to initially always be an admin and a user.
-This will be set up with the `-setupDatabase -seedDatabase` flags (can see more in the README.md on how to use).
+This will be set up with the `-resetPostgres -seedDatabase` flags (can see more in the README.md on how to use).

 ### Auth